ElleLiagre/medial-epicondyle-lacunar-lesions/README.md

 This project is licensed under the GPL 3.0-License - see the [LICENSE](LICENSE) file for details.

 Please cite this repository as: Liagre, E.B.K.
-(2024).
-Medial Epicondyle Cropping Protocol. https://github.com/ElleLiagre/medial-epicondyle-cropping-protocol
+(2025).
+Medial Epicondyle Lacunar Lesions. https://github.com/ElleLiagre/medial-epicondyle-lacunar-lesions